 Mix all in one teaspoon of honey.
 Take 3-4 times

-• Add 1 teaspoon of honey and lemon juice each to half a cup of warm water, and drink it several times a day.
+2. Add one teaspoon of honey and lemon juice each to half a cup of warm water, and drink it several times daily.

-• During fever, if feeling shiverish, take a hot water sponge bath.
+3. During fever, if shiverish, take a hot water sponge bath.
 If the fever is high, use normal water for a sponge bath.

-• Steam inhalations, with balm, help to relieve stuffiness and sore throat.
+5. with balm, steam inhalations help relieve stuffiness and sore throat.

-• Chest pack, along with a hot foot bath, relieves cold, bronchitis, asthma, pleurisy, pneumonia, fever, cough, whooping cough, and so on.
-A hot foot bath is beneficial; especially if powdered turmeric is added to the water.
+6. A chest pack and a hot foot bath relieve colds, bronchitis, asthma, pleurisy, pneumonia, fever, cough, whooping cough, and so on.
+A hot foot bath is beneficial, especially if powdered turmeric is added to the water.

 Courtesy: Dr. Rita Khanna’s Yogashaastra Studio.